FrostDigital/frost-rn-base/templates/next/docs/cloud-messaging.md

 ## De-integrate Google Firebase

+> NOTE: This instruction is not updated since after bumping RN version

 If you do not need or want Firebase in your project you can remove it like so:

 Remove line ~17 in `android/build.gradle`: